flyingpig86/Lancer-Lore-Repo/Lancer Lore/Locations/Evergreen.md

 # Sites

 ## Governor's Farm
+The “Governor’s Farm” is the administrative heart of Evergreen.
+Built in the center of the city, the Governor’s Farm is a walled complex containing numerous important buildings.

 ## Council Hall
 The meeting hall for Evergreen’s town council is a large, low, ferrocrete building, the Council Hall is populated at all times by a steady stream of people involved in the administration of the city.